schaerfo/dtakt-fahrplan/README.md

 ### Requirements
 **Note:** Building the initial database requires approximately 10 GB of RAM.

-For building the timetable the following software is required:
+For building the timetable, the following software is required:

 * CUrl
 * dos2unix